hendryhansel/capstone-module-2/README.md

 ### Data Analysis

-Analyze the data by answer some questions regarding customer's behavior and room owner's behavior
+Analyze the data by answer some questions regarding customer's demographics and behavior.

 ### Conclusion and Recommendation